Pain Management

 • Increasing patient compliance

-• And limiting exposure to abusive drugs
+• Limiting exposure to addictive drugs

 Nonsteroidal Anti-Inflammatory Drugs (NSAID)